-Calculate precise spoke lengths for your next wheel build.
-Enter hub flange dimensions and rim ERD, or choose from common hub presets to get drive-side and non-drive-side lengths instantly.
+Free spoke calculator for wheel building.
+Enter hub flange dimensions and rim ERD, or choose from common hub presets to get drive-side and non-drive-side spoke lengths instantly - accurate to ±0.1 mm.

 Getting the right spoke length is the foundation of a well-built wheel.
 Spokes that are too long risk protruding through the nipple and puncturing the rim tape or inner tube, while spokes that are too short won't have enough thread engagement in the nipple, leading to a weak and unreliable wheel.